-In below freezing conditions, drain the pump to prevent damage from freezing.
+If the pump will be idle for an extended period of time in below freezing conditions, drain the pump and priming hopper to prevent damage from freezing.
 Also, clean out any solids by flushing with a hose.
 Operate the pump for approximately one minute; this will remove any remaining liquid that could freeze the pump rotating parts.
 If the pump will be idle for more than a few hours, or if it has been pumping liquids containing a large amount of solids, drain the pump, and flush it thoroughly with clean water.
 To prevent large solids from clogging the drain port and preventing the pump from completely draining, insert a rod or stiff wire in the drain port, and agitate the liquid during the draining process.
 Clean out any remaining solids by flushing with a hose.